 Karlovy Vary, Czech Republic

 With its colorful, colonnaded houses perched along the banks of the Ohře and Teplá Rivers, Karlovy Vary is the pitch-perfect image of a European spa resort town.

 Rising to fame during the spa town boom of the 19th century, the town and areas surrounding it are a literal hotbed, with 13 large springs and 300 smaller ones.
 Five of the large springs originate along the Mill Colonnade walkway in the town center, and spa resorts like the grand Elizabeth Baths, the Soviet-era Hotel Thermal, and the Imperial Baths offer treatment regimens based on recommendations from a spa physician, like drinking the mineral-rich waters and hydro-therapy.

-With so many historic buildings of the Neo-Renaissance and Baroque persuasion, visitors can also wander for hours to soak up the sights, visit the Diana Lookout tower, and pay a visit to the famous Vřídlo indoor geyser.
+With so many historic buildings of the Neo-Renaissance and Baroque persuasion, visitors can also wander for hours to soak up the sights, visit the Diana Observation Tower, and pay a visit to the famous Vřídlo indoor geyser.

 Bath has been a spa destination par excellence since antiquity, with the centerpiece of this temple to health and wellness being the beautifully-preserved Roman Baths.

 As soaking in the Roman Baths is now prohibited, there are plenty of other modern facilities around town, like the Thermae Bath Spa, which is the sole spa in Bath to use the same natural mineral water as the Romans.

 But there is much more to Bath than bathing: a World Heritage site, the town is filled with Georgian, Neoclassical, and Gothic architecture that make for great sightseeing, as well as world-class museums, a Jane Austen center, and a lively year-round theater, music, and cultural events calendar.